Le Mans Prototype

-While not as fast as open-wheel Formula One cars around a track, LMP1s were the fastest closed-wheel racing cars used in circuit racing.
+While not as fast as open-wheel Formula One cars around a track, the LMP1s were the fastest closed-wheel racing cars used in circuit racing.
 Le Mans Prototypes are considered a class above production-based grand tourer cars, which compete alongside them in sports car racing.
-Later LMP1 designs included hybrid cars that use electric motors to assist acceleration.
+Later, LMP1 designs included hybrid cars that use electric motors to assist acceleration.

-The Le Mans Prototype LMP1 class has been replaced by Le Mans Hypercars in the FIA World Endurance Championship, and the 24 Hours of Le Mans from the 2021 season.
+The Le Mans Prototype LMP1 class has been replaced by Le Mans Hypercars in the FIA World Endurance Championship (WEC) and in the 24 Hours of Le Mans from the 2021 season.
 Non-hybrid LMP1 cars were eligible to be "grandfathered" for two more seasons and compete alongside the new class for the 2021 to 2022 seasons.